 The Goldfinch is a coming-of-age novel by American author Donna Tartt.
 First published in 2013, it’s a first-person narrative of Theodore Decker, who survives a terrorist bombing at an art museum where his mother is killed.
 This is quite a love-it-or-hate-it kind of book, but many believe it has Dickensian echoes in its scope and ambition.

-13. How to Win Friends and Influence People by Dale Carneige
+13. How to Win Friends and Influence People by Dale Carnegie

-Arguably the most famous confidence-boosting book ever written; How to Win Friends has sold over 16 million copies worldwide and improved millions of reader’s lives.
+Arguably the most famous confidence-boosting book ever written; How to Win Friends has sold over 16 million copies worldwide and improved millions of readers’ lives.
 This book will explain how to make friends quickly and easily, boost your popularity, become a better public speaker and get people to follow your way of thinking.
-Basically, it’s a how-to manual for leading an easier, more impactful life – a must-read.
+Basically, it’s a how-to manual for leading an easier, more impactful life—a sort of self-help book (opens in new tab) must-read.

 14. Wild by Cheryl Strayed